mechevere/Personal-CV/README.md

 # Personal-CV
 Repo for having my CV written in HTML and styled with CSS.
+JSONresume